erchiw/erchiw.github.io/_pages/about.md

   - /about.html
 ---

-I am a [Data Science](https://datascience.ucsd.edu/) Ph.D. student at UC San Diego, where I am extremely fortunate to be advised by Prof. [Yu-Xiang Wang](https://cseweb.ucsd.edu/~yuxiangw/) and to work closely with Prof. [Yi-An Ma](https://sites.google.com/view/yianma/home).
+I am a <a href="https://datascience.ucsd.edu/" style="text-decoration:none">Data Science</a> Ph.D. student at UC San Diego, where I am extremely fortunate to be advised by Prof. <a href="https://cseweb.ucsd.edu/~yuxiangw/" style="text-decoration:none">Yu-Xiang Wang</a> and to work closely with Prof. <a href="https://sites.google.com/view/yianma/home" style="text-decoration:none">Yi-An Ma</a>

 My research focuses on differential privacy and machine learning, from theory to practice.
-Recently, I have being thinking how tecniques from differential privacy can address safety concerns in generative models.
-[My CV can be found here](/files/CV_ErchiWang.pdf).
+Recently, I have being thinking how tecniques from differential privacy can address safety concerns in generative models. <a href="/files/CV_ErchiWang.pdf" style="text-decoration:none">My CV can be found here</a>

 <br />